BruceArmstrong007/Angular-Signals-SharedWorkers/README.md

    might need adoptor for different frameworks
   2.) signals are just dope and exciting, first step from angular to eliminate NgZone

+# Known Issues
+  3.)
+Regarding portals, when i try to create a sub window , with ComponentPortal , the styles are not applied in new window, unless it is also manually attached with selectors

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0-next.2.